TeddyBach/Tic-Tac-Toe-5/README.md

 ## Installation instructions

+To download Rust go here: https://polite-okra-217.notion.site/Getting-Started-7628d411278d4706ab457399211deea9

-Download the contents of this repo, and store them in a new folder on your computer.
+Next, Download the contents of this repo, and store them in a new folder on your computer.